lee kyson’s understanding of sections 10(6) + (7)

 Rather than just jump straight to Pinner v Everett 1 WLR 126 myself, I believe a good starting point on the subject matter would be to iterate Mr Justice Ramsey at para 43 in his decision in Kaye v Lawrence EWHC 2678 (TCC) whereby he makes reference to Lord Reid in Pinner .
 It is very unlikely that any practicing party wall surveyor will not have heard of Kay v Lawrence and as the case dealt with a party wall matter, Ramsey J provides a more credible link to Pinner than I; especially given the way sections 10 (6) + (7) have been interpreted by P&T.

 I believe that this particular part of Ramsey J’s decision is very relevant to section 10 (7) of the Act as there are varying interpretations as to exactly what is required of a party wall surveyor to comply with this section.
-P&T’s stance, imparted to me by some of their committee members, is that a 10-day notice is required in addition to the request.
+P&T’s stance, imparted to me by two of their committee members, namely Mr Stuart Birrell of Murray Birrell Chartered Surveyors and Ms Shirley Waldron of Delva Patman Redler is that a 10-day notice is required in addition to the request.
 This appears to be the understanding of several surveyors after I had served an ex parte Award and was even stated as being a requirement by a third surveyor in a recent referral to him by one of the aggrieved surveyors.
-The extremely high profile third surveyor made reference to Frances Holland School v Wassef a non-binding decision from the county court in which inter alia a surveyor proceeded to act ex parte on the wrong section of the Act.
+The high profile third surveyor made reference to Frances Holland School v Wassef, a non-binding decision from the county court in which inter alia a surveyor proceeded to act ex parte on the wrong section of the Act.
 His [third surveyor] view was that Frances Holland School gave rise to an implied condition in the current Act to also serve a 10 day notice.
 I disagreed.
 It was the wording of that particular section of the predecessor Act that required a 10 day request in writing.
 I have referred to this further below.